 Making decisions in the workplace can be challenging, especially when under pressure.

-Mindfulness helps individuals to be more self-aware and make more informed decisions.
+Mindfulness helps you to be more self-aware and make more informed decisions.

 By taking time to be present and informed, you’ll be better able to evaluate options, weigh pros and cons, and make decisions that are aligned with your goals.